KiwiKilian/eleventy-plugin-og-image/README.md

 ### Extending OgImage Class

 You can extend and overwrite any of the functions from the [`OgImage`](src/OgImage.js) class.
-Than you can pass your custom class as the `OgImage` parameter to the plugin.
+Then you can pass your custom class as the `OgImage` parameter to the plugin.

 ```js
 import EleventyPluginOgImage from 'eleventy-plugin-og-image';